joypixels/emoji-toolkit-android/USAGE.md

-# emojione Android Usage
+# JoyPixels Android Toolkit Usage

 ## Client Properties

-The following properties are available in the Swift/iOS version of the Emojione library:
+The following properties are available in the Swift/iOS version of the JoyPixels library:

  - `emojiVersion` (str) - Used only to direct CDN path.
 This is a 2-digit version (e.g. '3.1').
 Not recommended for usage below 3.0.0.
  - `emojiDownloadSize` (enum) **Default: `128`** - Used on to direct CDN path for non-sprite PNG usage to determine the size of the emoji image downloaded.
 Available options are '32', '64', and '128'.